Stan-Leigh/NG-30-Days-of-Learning/README.md

 Today, we looked at how to create Dashboards in PowerBI service.
 We were guided on how to publish out reports from PowerBI Desktop to PowerBI service.
 We used Car data from [Kaggle](https://aka.ms/30DLDATGitHubRepo) to demonstrate creating and managing interactive dashboards.

 This session was led by Mr. Oyinbooke.

+## Day 18
+We learnt how to schedule refresh in PowerBI Desktop.
+We learnt about the four PowerBI dataset storage modes;
+* Import mode
+* DirectQuery mode
+* LiveConnect mode
+* Push mode.

+Data refresh is only for Import mode because the rest of the storage modes pull data from the source everytime a .pbix file is opened but the Import mode takes a snapshot of the data only once, when the data is imported into PowerBI.
+So it needs to be refreshed if any changes to the data is to be reflected.